Sudo-Ivan/usgs-data/README.md

 ## Data Updates

 Data is automatically updated every hour using GitHub Actions.
 The workflow:
-1. Fetches latest earthquake data from USGS
+1. Fetches latest earthquake data from USGS using Go
 2. Saves data as static JSON files
 3. Commits and pushes changes to the repository